jsnow321/OrchidForDynamo/README.md

 ![maintained](https://img.shields.io/maintenance/yes/2021)
 ![commit](https://img.shields.io/github/last-commit/erfajo/orchidfordynamo)
 [![license](https://img.shields.io/badge/License-CC%20BY--ND%204.0-brightgreen)](http://creativecommons.org/licenses/by-nd/4.0/)
 Orchid is a solution designed for use in the [Dynamo](http://dynamobim.org) environment.
-The solution is designed to support practical, technical, logical, and mathematical issues.
-In particular, is some solutions designed to handle nD-list issues.
-In addition, are solutions for applications included that not necessarily are Autodesk products.
+The solution is designed to support practical, technical, geometrical, logical, and mathematical issues.
+The solution contains functions to solve data handling in Revit projects, Revit families, and materials in Revit.
+Besides this, also functions to solve common data handling like geometry, printing, exporting, and system actions.
+Orchid is among the largest and most coherent solutions besides what Autodesk releases for Dynamo.

 **Software environment:**
 Built for Dynamo 2.10 (Revit 2022), Dynamo 2.6 (Revit 2021), 2.3 (Revit 2020), and 2.0 (Revit 2019, 2018).